haxetink/tink_state/README.md

 The above introduction leaves out a few details:

 1. How to modify any state (we have only discussed how to measure it and how to operate on it)
-2. How to efficiently apply state changes
+2. How to efficiently react to state changes

 ### State

-If there is "a piece of state" that you own, this is how you would represent it:
+If there is "a piece of state" that you own, you can construct a `State` defined like so:

 ```haxe
 abstract State<T> to Observable<T> {